Mark Twain famously said "Buy land. They're not making it anymore." However, in many cases, it's not that simple.

 The marketplace also makes it much easier to make decisions regarding the properties you want to invest in.
 You can view all the details and fees associated with each parcel before you make your investment.

-Their ratings range from A to D with A as the best and D being the worst.
+Its ratings range from A to D with A as the best and D being the worst.
 This rating involves a points system, the more points a property has the worse rating it is going to receive.

 The rating system gives AcreTrader investors the ability to scrutinize each individual property and find the best investment.